 Three of the five baked DoubleTree chocolate chip cookies, as well as other experiments and cargo, returned to Earth on the SpaceX Dragon spacecraft at about 10:41 a.m.
 ET on Jan.
 7, 2020.

-Upon return, will people be able to taste or try the Cookie that was baked in space?
+Upon return, will people be able to taste or try the DoubleTree chocolate chip cookie that was baked in space?
 What will you do with the cookies?

 Where can I go for more information on this program?
 How can I get involved as a consumer?

-We encourage all to keep an eye out on DoubleTree by Hilton’s social media for updates related to the launch in the weeks prior to take off.
-In the meantime, to learn more about the launch of the DoubleTree by Hilton Cookie into space later this year (timing to be confirmed) and the technology behind the oven, please visit www.cookiesinspace.com or newsroom.hilton.com/cookiesinspace.
+To learn more about the launch of the DoubleTree chocolate chip cookie into space and the technology behind the oven, please visit www.CookiesinSpace.com or www.Newsroom.Hilton.com/CookiesinSpace.
 Get involved on Instagram, Twitter and Facebook by tagging @DoubleTree and using #CookiesinSpace.